hwdsl2/setup-ipsec-vpn/README.md

 ## Features

 - Fully automated IPsec/L2TP VPN server setup, no user input needed
-- Encapsulates all VPN traffic in UDP - does not need the <a href="http://www.tcpipguide.com/free/t_IPSecEncapsulatingSecurityPayloadESP.htm" target="_blank">ESP protocol</a>
+- Encapsulates all VPN traffic in UDP - does not need the ESP protocol
 - Can be directly used as "user-data" for a new Amazon EC2 instance
 - Automatically determines public IP and private IP of server
 - Includes basic IPTables rules and `sysctl.conf` settings